To The Members of Antarctica Limited Report on the audit of the Standalone financialstatements Opinion

-Annexure "B" to the Independent Auditor's Report
+Appendix I Annexure B to the Independent Auditor's Report

 (Referred to in paragraph 2 (f) under Report on other legal and regulatoryrequirements' section of our report to the Members of Antarctica Limited of even date)

-We have audited the internal financial controls over financial reporting of AntarcticaLimited ("the Company") as at March 31 2019 in conjunction with our audit ofthe Ind As financial statements of the Company for the year ended on that date.
+Report on the internal financial controls over financial reporting under clause (i) ofsub section 3 of section 143 of the Companies Act 2013 (the Act) We haveaudited the internal financial controls over financial reporting of Antarctica Limited(the Company) as at March 31 2022 in conjunction with our audit of theStandalone financial statements of the Company for the year ended on that date.